For the past few years, I have been using a bare-bones desk in my homeschooling and now recently in my home office.

-Before I go into the steps for creating this desk, know that we ended up doing this project a few times because we had made a couple of mistakes along the way.
-So here are some tips:
+Before I go into the steps for creating this desk, know that we ended up doing this project a few times because we made a couple of mistakes along the way.

 - do not use plastic food wrap to prevent spillovers (see below for a better option)